 Location.
 36° 59.608′ N, 86° 26.46′ W. Marker is in Bowling Green, Kentucky, in Warren County.
 Marker is on 422 E. Main Street.
 Marker is on the side of the Nahm Building (that is next to the theater, Touch for map.
 Marker is in this post office area: Bowling Green KY 42101, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Fountain Square (a few steps from this marker); Princess Theatre (a few steps from this marker); Morris Jewelry (within shouting distance of this marker); Getty Building (within shouting distance of this marker); Barr Building (within shouting distance of this marker); Civil War Occupations (within shouting distance of this marker); Gerard Hotel (about 300 feet away, measured in a direct line); Quigley-Younglove Building (about 300 feet away).
 Touch for a list and map of all markers in Bowling Green.

 Categories. • Industry & Commerce •

 Credits.
 This page was last revised on September 10, 2019.
-This page originally submitted on September 26, 2011, by Sandra Hughes of Killen, Usa.
+This page originally submitted on September 26, 2011, by Sandra Hughes of Killen, Alabama, USA.
 This page has been viewed 458 times since then and 34 times this year.
-Photos: 1, 2, 3. submitted on September 26, 2011, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+Photos: 1, 2, 3. submitted on September 26, 2011, by Sandra Hughes of Killen, Alabama, USA.
+4. submitted on September 5, 2019, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.